wdporter/acim/text/1-the-meaning-of-miracles/i-principles-of-miracles/index.md

 ---

-18.&emsp;A miracle is a service.
+18. A miracle is a service.
 ²It is the maximal service you can render to another.
 ³It is a way of loving your neighbour as yourself.
 ⁴You recognise your own and your neighbour’s worth simultaneously.